btonasse/eslint-plugin-suitescript/README.md

 NetSuite SuiteScript v1/v2 linting rules for ESLint.
 This is a fork of the [original repo](https://github.com/acdvs/eslint-plugin-suitescript) of Adam Davies, which doesn't seem to be maintained anymore.

+This fork uses the newer flat file configuration files instead of `eslintrc`.

 ## Installation

 Installation per project is highly recommended: